pgbouncer/pgbouncer/doc/usage.md

 :   Either **yes** or **no**, shows if the variable can be changed while running.
     If **no**, the variable can be changed only at boot time.
 Use **SET** to change a variable at run time.

+#### SHOW MEM

+Shows low-level information about the current sizes of various internal memory allocations.
+The information presented is subject to change.

 #### SHOW DNS_HOSTS